 - Install a home security system.
 Choose one that will alert you with an alarm or vibration when someone enters the property.

 - Add a feature that will announce visitors.
-This will allow you to talk with a visitor before you open the door, helping you identify visitors and decide whether to let them in your home.
+This will allow you to talk with visitors before you open the door, helping you to identify people and decide whether to let them into your home.

 - Choose a system that can unlock doors or open gates.
 Many home security systems have “smart lock” or gate openers that allow you to easily grant someone access to your home.
 These can also be beneficial when you return to your home, limiting the need to fumble with a key and fit it into a small keyhole, which can be challenging with limited vision.

 - Invest in a home assistant or smart speaker device.
 Devices like Amazon’s Echo (Alexa) or Google Assistant can now be connected to most smart home systems, allowing you to control everything from your thermostat to your home audio and entertainment system with your voice.
 This is the starting point for making your home smarter and more comfortable.